ModelarData/ModelarDB-RS/docs/user/README.md

 instance as the remote object store, can be set up using [Docker](https://docs.docker.com/).
 Note that since [Rust](https://www.rust-lang.org/) is a compiled language and a more dynamic `modelardbd` configuration might be needed, it is not recommended to use the [Docker](https://docs.docker.com/) environment during active development of `modelardbd`.
-It is however ideal to use during more static deployments or when developing components that utilize `modelardbd`.
+It is however ideal to use for experimenting with `modelardbd` or when developing components that utilize `modelardbd`.

 Downloading [Docker Desktop](https://docs.docker.com/desktop/) is recommended to make maintenance of the created containers easier.
 Once [Docker](https://docs.docker.com/) is set up, the [MinIO](https://min.io/) instance can be